svjack/DeepPavlov-Chinese-KBQA/readme.md

 And because the installation may be difficult i have build a docker image. with the pretrained models located in model, sel_ner, tmp_cls, ranker_cls .If someone need, you can send a mail to ehangzhou@outlook.com to get them.
 The wikidata Knowledge Base hdt file can get from me or the [rdfhdt](https://www.rdfhdt.org/datasets/) and make sure the version you download contain Chinese part.(some only have English part).

-Pretrained models below should be placed in the correspond location.
-(Email me to get)
+Pretrained models below should be placed in the correspond location. files below kbqa-explore path can be download following [installtion of LC-QuAD-augmentation-toolkit](https://github.com/svjack/LC-QuAD-augmentation-toolkit) others can email me to get.
 ```yml
 model: #### LaBSE embedding
 - LaBSE_local